USFWS/secas/partners.md

 ### Georgia

-\* Rusty Garrison, Director, Wildlife Resources Division
+\* Ted Will, Director, Wildlife Resources Division
 Department of Natural Resources

 *State Points of Contact:*